Gabriella439/pipes/README.md

 libraries represent the more pragmatic face of the ecosystem and make design tradeoffs where there is no known elegant solution.

+Derived libraries that build on top of these include:

+* `pipes-network` and `pipes-network-tls`: Networking support

+* `pipes-attoparsec`: High-efficiency streaming parsing

+* `pipes-zlib`: Compression and decompression

+* `pipes-binary`: Streaming serialization and deserialization

+* `pipes-aeson`: Streaming JSON encoding and decoding

 ## Development Status

 The `pipes` ecosystem is in the middle of a transition to use the new 4.0.0 API.